 The Rutan Law Firm is a Columbus criminal defense firm that represents clients all over Ohio who are charged with serious criminal offenses.
 Rutan Law is mindful of the fact that every time we enter a courtroom on behalf of our clients, there is a great deal at stake.
 All lawyers must have the ability to negotiate, know the law and the ability to try cases.

-Last week on August 12, 2015 after all negotiations failed, the Rutan Law firm buckled down for a trial and used the most important tool lawyers can and should have.
+Last week on August 12, 2015, after all, negotiations failed, the Rutan Law firm buckled down for a trial and used the most important tool lawyers can and should have.
 The ability to try a case and succeed at trial.
-The client’s most serious charges was attempted murder, having weapons under disability and firing into an habitation.
+The client’s most serious charges were attempted murder, having weapons under disability and firing into a habitation.
 After 2 hours of deliberation, the Jury returned a verdict of Not Guilty on all counts.
 Not because she was innocent but because the State could not meet its burden.
-The jury asked me … Continue reading
+The jury asked me why I … Continue reading

-LOGAN – Within 15 minutes of going into deliberations, a jury of eight women and four men determined a Rockbridge women was innocent of all charges in a child abuse related case.
-In March, Theresa A. Vickroy, 53, of Rockbridge, was indicted by the grand jury of endangering children, a felony of the second degree; endangering children, a third-degree felony; aggravated assault, a fourth-degree felony; domestic violence, a misdemeanor of the first degree; and assault, also a MM1.
+LOGAN – Within 15 minutes of going into deliberations, a jury of eight women and four men determined a Rockbridge woman was innocent of all charges in a child abuse-related case.
+In March, Theresa A. Vickroy, 53, of Rockbridge, was indicted by the grand jury of endangering children, a felony of the second degree; endangering children, a third-degree felony; aggravated assault, a fourth-degree felony; domestic violence, a misdemeanour of the first degree; and assault, also an MM1.
 According to the Hocking County Sheriff’s report, Vickroy allegedly choked her 11-year-old son after a family argument ensued in January.
 The child testified in court on Thursday, as well as his 15-year-old brother, alleging repeated abuse.
-However, the jury did not find the children’s testimony credible and determined shortly after going into deliberations that Vickroy was not guilty of the crimes of which she was … Continue reading
+However, the jury did not find the children’s testimony credible and determined shortly after going into deliberations that Vickroy was not guilty of the crimes of which she was accused. … Continue reading